robyftp/Tree/README.md

-## What do you call a cow on a trampoline?
-A milk shake!
+## Want to hear a joke about construction?
+Nah, I'm still working on it.